schramm-famm/docs/proposal/proposal.md

 ## Methods
 We will research and use many different software development methodologies, tools, and technologies in the process of building this system.
-Software development is an inherently volatile branch of engineering, so we will need a workflow that is flexible enough to accomodate for any sudden shifts in design.
+Software development is an inherently volatile branch of engineering, so we will need a workflow that is flexible enough to accommodate for any sudden shifts in design.
 The Agile methodology would allow us to quickly write code, test it, and have it running in our "production" environment.
 In addition to our weekly meetings with our supervisor, we will have team meetings once a week to update each other on individual progress and share any